Single Life Annuity

 • Alternative payout options can reduce this risk, including joint and survivor and life with period certain annuities.

-Straight life annuities, also called single life annuities or life only annuities, are contracts that guarantee a stream of income for the lifetime of only one person — the annuitant.
+Single life annuities, also called straight life annuities or life only annuities, are contracts that guarantee a stream of income for the lifetime of only one person — the annuitant.

 They do not provide income to surviving spouses or additional annuitants when the annuitant, usually the annuity owner, dies.
 The high monthly payouts and lack of a legacy or sustained income stream make this annuity uniquely suited for a single person who has no intention of providing financially for others after their death.

-When Does a Straight Life Annuity Benefit Married Couples?
+When Does a Single Life Annuity Benefit Married Couples?

 As part of a holistic financial strategy and diverse portfolio, a single life annuity may benefit married people or retirees with alternative sources of income and other assets to leave to beneficiaries.
 Retirees who have begun their estate planning may find that a single life annuity can fill a gap left by other investments and retirement savings accounts.